privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 ## Performance Evaluation

-A [benchmarking codebase](https://github.com/brech1/tree-pir) was created for the performance evaluation, with the main goal being to test Respire with Lean IMTs.
+A [benchmarking codebase](https://github.com/brech1/tree-pir) was created for the performance evaluation, with the main goal being to test Respire with LeanIMTs.

 The trees are generated with the `semaphore-rs` group module, and then flattened.
 Results of $2^n$ member groups (or leaves) mean dealing with a $2^{n+1} - 1$ element database.